Government of Canada / Gouvernement du Canada

 • (i) in the case of information that was prepared by the owner or operator, to the best of the owner’s or operator’s information and belief, and

-• (ii) in the case of information that was that was prepared by other persons with sufficient knowledge to evaluate that information, to the best of the owner’s or operator’s information and belief, based on representations made to them by those persons.
+• (ii) in the case of information that was prepared by other persons with sufficient knowledge to evaluate that information, to the best of the owner’s or operator’s information and belief, based on representations made to them by those persons.

 Conditions of Issuance